PaycoinFoundation/paycoin/doc/coding.md

 * ThreadCleanWalletPassphrase : re-locks an encrypted wallet after user has unlocked it for a period of time.

-* SendingDialogStartTransfer : used by pay-via-ip-address code (obsolete)

-* ThreadDelayedRepaint : repaint the gui

 * ThreadFlushWalletDB : Close the wallet.dat file if it hasn't been used in 500ms.

-* ThreadRPCServer : Remote procedure call handler, listens on port 8332 for connections and services them.
+* ThreadRPCServer : Remote procedure call handler, listens on port 8999 for connections and services them.

 * ThreadBitcoinMiner : Generates bitcoins